-Table 14: Favourable condition targets for identified pressures for S. spinulosa reef.14
+Table 14: Favourable condition targets for identified pressures for S. spinulosa reef.

-Feature Attribute Target Relevance/justification Reef Distribution: presence and spatial distribution of biological communities Restore the presence and spatial distribution of reef communities.
+Feature Attribute Target Relevance/justification Distribution: presence and spatial distribution of biological communities Restore the presence and spatial distribution of reef communities.
 Pressures identified in Part A Assessment could affect the distribution of reef communities.
-Extent and distribution Restore the total extent, spatial distribution and types of reef (and each of its subfeatures).
+Extent and distribution Restore the total extent, spatial distribution and types of reef (and each of its sub-features).
 Pressures identified in Part A Assessment could affect the extent and distribution of reef Structure and function: presence and abundance of key structural and influential species [Maintain OR Recover OR Restore] the abundance of listed species, to enable each of them to be a viable component of the habitat.
-Pressures identified in Part A Assessment could affect the abundance of listed species.
-Structure: non-native species and pathogens Restrict the introduction and spread of non-native species and pathogens, and their impacts.
+Key species not identified therefore cannot be assessed.
+Reef Structure: non-native species and pathogens Restrict the introduction and spread of non-native species and pathogens, and their impacts.
 Pressures identified in Part A Assessment will not affect the introduction and spread of non- native species.
 Structure: species composition of component communities Restore the species composition of component communities.
 Pressures identified in Part A Assessment could affect the composition of component communities.
 Supporting processes: energy / exposure Restore the natural physical energy resulting from waves, tides and other water flows, so that the exposure does not cause alteration to the biotopes and stability, across the habitat.
 Pressures identified in Part A Assessment will not affect the physical energy.
+Supporting processes: physico-chemical properties Maintain the natural physico-chemical properties of the water.
+Pressures identified in Part A Assessment will not affect the physico-chemical properties.